Hair Zinc Levels and the Efficacy of Oral Zinc Supplementation in Children with Atopic Dermatitis

 Jeong Eun KIM, et.al.
 Department of Dermatology, Hanyang University Hospital, Hanyang University College of Medicine, Seoul, Korea.
 Acta Derm Venereol 2014.
 Laboratory analysis provided by Trace Elements laboratory, Dallas, Texas 75001

-Dr. Michael Ruduloph Maxon, AKA Johnny Delirious, Laboratory Naturopathic Doctor, gives expert advice with 40 years of experience as a professional in the health industry to his patients to heal using food and Ancient Greek therapies all backed by modern laboratory science.
-He is unquestionably the only TRUE Addiction & Hepatitis A, B and C Recovery Pioneer free of mood altering substances (cocaine) since 1991, no viral load or antibodies of hepatitis since 1994 and no cirrhosis since 1995.
-Nobody in his life including doctors, friends and family thought he would live passed 1992, they all said he was going to die.
-But, Johnny chose life; not death and learned how to heal his body, mind and spirit by developing new protocols with natural therapies.
-For over 20 years he has helped many others recover including professionals - doctors, dentists, lawyers who don't want chemical drugs or surgery recover from the same conditions that everyone said were hopeless.
-Contact Johnny for a Hair Tissue Mineral Analysis (HTMA), get the right diet, supplements plus expert advice with 30 years of experience
+Dr. Michael Rudulph Maxon, AKA Johnny Delirious, Laboratory Naturopathic Doctor, gives expert advice rooted in holistic healing principles, drawing on 40 years of professional experience in the health industry.
+He helps his patients recover and heal using food and Ancient Greek therapies, utilizing organic remedies that are all backed by modern laboratory science.
+He is unquestionably the only TRUE Addiction & Hepatitis A, B, and C Recovery Pioneer.
+Free of mood-altering substances (cocaine) since 1991, with no viral load or antibodies of hepatitis since 1994, and no cirrhosis since 1995.
+Nobody in his life—including doctors, friends, and family—thought he would live past 1992; they all said he was going to die.
+But, Johnny chose life, not death, and learned how to heal his body, mind, and spirit by developing new protocols with natural therapies, including the thoughtful application of homeopathic remedies where appropriate.
+For over 20 years, he has helped many others recover, including professionals like doctors, dentists, and lawyers, who prefer alternative medicine over chemical drugs or surgery to address the same conditions that everyone said were hopeless.

 United States - 972-825-7912